-Third image: A scene from the Life of the Buddha, showing two kings, from Cave 10 (earlier phase) (photo by Prasad Pawar).
+Second image: A scene from the Life of the Buddha, showing two kings, from Cave 10 (earlier phase) (photo by Prasad Pawar).

-Fourth image: Scene from the Mahanipata Jataka: In his palace, King Mahajanaka announces his decision to renounce the worldly life.
+Third image: Scene from the Mahanipata Jataka: In his palace, King Mahajanaka announces his decision to renounce the worldly life.
 From Cave 1 (later phase).

-Fifth image: Portion of mural showing the Coming of Sinhala, from Cave 17 (later phase).
+Fourth image: Portion of mural showing the Coming of Sinhala, from Cave 17 (later phase).

 c.
 650 CE: Unknown Artist: Descent of the Ganges (Arjuna’s Penance)

 [Pallava Dynasty; Mahabalipuram, India]